 10 Tips to Find the Best 4-Man Tent for the Money (Within Your Budget)

-Here Are the Best 4 Person Tents Listed by price
+Here Are The Best 4 Person Tents in 2019

 1. Coleman Sundome Tent (Best Value)

 Dimensions: 9 feet x 7 feet with a 4’11” center height

 Set up time: Set up time of 10 minutes or less

 My Review: The Coleman Sundome 4-person tent has a spacious interior, allowing you to move around freely inside without feeling claustrophobic or annoyed with your tent partners.
 It includes large windows and ground vents to ensure proper ventilation.
 Furthermore, this tent includes the Coleman WeatherTec system with floors that are patented and inverted seams to ensure you stay dry in even the worst conditions.
 It comes available in two different color configurations so you can purchase according to your personal preferences.

 This tent doesn’t have any major design flaws.
 I will attach a video above so you can get an idea of what this tent looks like in person.
 I really don’t think you can go wrong with this tent!